Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/README.md

 # Applied-Design-Patterns-in-CODESYS-V3

-These design-patterns come orm from various sources all around the internet.
+These design-patterns come from various sources all around the internet.
-I decided to rework/translate them into Codesys V3.
+I decided to study and rework / translate them into Codesys V3.

 The patterns are ideally suited for selfstudy purpose.